jay-joshy/allergyguide/content/contribute.md

 3. Editor and contributor back and forth initial edits
 4. Edited draft is sent to staff, necessary edits are made
-5. Editor / Josh / someone with some coding knowledge will add content into website (there are some formatting nuances -- see [shortcodes guide](/shortcodes))
+5. Editor / Josh / someone with some coding knowledge will add content into website

+### Website / coding

+Prerequisites: you are reasonably comfortable with markdown, html, js, scss/css, and git.
+To learn the structure of the website, please refer to the [Zola documentation](https://www.getzola.org/).
+Pages are written in markdown with [Tera templating](https://keats.github.io/tera/).
+Josh will be the main person approving pull requests for the time being.
+Re: adding content to website -- there are some formatting nuances, and a myriad of [shortcodes](/shortcodes) that can be used.

 ## Stylistic Principles